Online Privacy

 • dns.quad9.net (Quad9)

-This enables DoT system-wide — every app on your phone, not just the browser, will use encrypted DNS.
+This enables DoT system-wide.
+Every app on your phone — not just the browser — uses encrypted DNS.

 iPhone / iPad (DoH)

 iOS doesn't have a built-in Private DNS toggle like Android.
-You have two main options:
+You've got a few options:

 Option 1: Use the 1.1.1.1 app from Cloudflare (free).
-Install it, enable it, and it routes your DNS through Cloudflare's encrypted resolver.
+Install it, flip it on, and your DNS routes through Cloudflare's encrypted resolver.

-Option 2: Use iCloud Private Relay (requires iCloud+ subscription).
+Option 2: iCloud Private Relay (needs an iCloud+ subscription).
 This goes beyond encrypted DNS — it routes your traffic through two separate relays so neither Apple nor any relay knows both your identity and what you're browsing.

 Option 3: Install a DNS profile.
 Security-focused DNS providers offer downloadable configuration profiles for iOS that enable DoH or DoT system-wide.
-Visit 1.1.1.1/dns or quad9.net for their iOS setup guides.
+Check 1.1.1.1/dns or quad9.net for their iOS setup guides.

 Windows (DoH)

-Windows 11: Go to Settings → Network & Internet → Wi-Fi (or Ethernet) → your connection → DNS server assignment → Edit.
+Windows 11: Settings, Network & Internet, Wi-Fi (or Ethernet), your connection, DNS server assignment, Edit.
 Enter a DNS provider that supports encryption (like 1.1.1.1) and set "DNS over HTTPS" to "On."

 Windows 10: Native DoH support is limited.
-The simplest approach is to use encrypted DNS through your browser (Chrome or Firefox) or install a third-party tool like DNSCrypt-proxy.
+Simplest approach is encrypted DNS through your browser (Chrome or Firefox) or a third-party tool like DNSCrypt-proxy.

 Mac (DoH)

 macOS doesn't have a native encrypted DNS toggle in System Settings.
-Your options:
+Options:

 Install the Cloudflare 1.1.1.1 app for macOS.